Degrees of Freedom for Radiating Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{lectromagnetic} degrees of freedom (DoF) are significant across a wide range of electromagnetic (EM) applications, including wireless communication systems, antenna design, imaging, and measurement techniques~\cite{Bucci+Franceschetti1989,Bucci+Isernia1997,Piestun+Miller2000,Migliore2006a,Migliore2008,Kildal+etal2017,Hu+etal2018,Ehrenborg+Gustafsson2020,Pizzo+etal2022,Gustafsson+Lundgren2024}.
+\IEEEPARstart{E}{lectromagnetic} degrees of freedom (DoF) finds importance across a wide range of electromagnetic (EM) applications, spanning antenna design, wireless communication systems, scattering problems, and measurement techniques~\cite{Bucci+Franceschetti1989,Bucci+Isernia1997,Piestun+Miller2000,Migliore2006a,Migliore2008,Kildal+etal2017,Hu+etal2018,Ehrenborg+Gustafsson2020,Pizzo+etal2022,Gustafsson+Lundgren2024,Miller2019}.
 The number of DoF (NDoF) emerges as a crucial factor in achieving desired performance levels.
-For instance, in wireless communication systems, NDoF correlates with the number of channels or spatial dimensions utilized for signal transmission, thereby providing higher data rates and improved reliability, especially in technologies like multiple-input multiple-output (MIMO) systems and intelligent surfaces~\cite{Pizzo+etal2022,Hu+etal2018}.
-In antenna design, a higher NDoF relates to maximum directivity~\cite{Kildal+etal2017} and improved control over radiation patterns.
-In the realm of inverse problems, NDoF is intricately linked to the amount of independent data available and the achievable resolution.
+For instance, in antenna design, a higher NDoF facilitates enhanced control over radiation patterns and maximum directivity~\cite{Kildal+etal2017}.
+In wireless communication systems, NDoF correlates with the number of channels or spatial dimensions utilized for signal transmission, thereby providing higher data rates and improved reliability, especially in technologies like multiple-input multiple-output (MIMO) systems and intelligent surfaces~\cite{Pizzo+etal2022,Hu+etal2018}.